 Investigating skin cancer using whole exome sequencing

-Immune suppressing drugs are taken during transplant, and for chronic autoimmune disorders, such as celiac disease, Crohn’s disease, Graves’ disease, lupus and rheumatoid arthritis.
+Immune suppressing drugs are taken during transplant, and for chronic autoimmune disorders, such as celiac disease, Crohn’s disease, Graves’ disease, lupus, and rheumatoid arthritis.
 These drugs can increase risk of skin cancer.
-Stanford High-Risk Skin Cancer Clinic, serves as an early-warning system, a frontline defense and, if need be, an all-hands-on-board diagnosis and treatment center.
-Our bioinformatics service has been supporting physicians at the Clinic do analysis of whole exome sequencing of squamous cell skin cancer in order to offer clues as to phenotype-driven variant signatures in terms of the implicated genes. (more)
+Stanford High-Risk Skin Cancer Clinic serves as an early-warning system, a frontline defense and, if need be, an all-hands-on-board diagnosis and treatment center.
+Our bioinformatics service has been supporting physicians at the Clinic in the analysis of whole exome sequencing of squamous cell skin cancer to offer clues of phenotype-driven variant signatures in terms of the implicated genes. (more)

 Genetic architecture of cardiomyopathy

 Both familial hypertrophic cardiomyopathy (HCM) and dilated cardiomyopathy (DCM) are prevalent hereditary cardiac disorder linked to arrhythmia and sudden cardiac death.
 Joseph Wu's lab seeks to elucidate the mechanisms underlying HCM and DCM development for the purposes of modeling these 2 prevalent diseases using RNA-Seq, single-cell RNA-Seq studies and whole genome sequencing studies.
 BaaS services are helping with data analysis and interpretation. (more)